-The By-laws are the rules and regulations by which the board conducts the business of the people who reside or conduct business within the sphere of influence in the township of Biola.
+The Bylaws are the rules and regulations by which the board conducts the business of the people who reside or conduct business within the sphere of influence in the township of Biola.
 The sphere of influence is set forth by the current accepted physical boundaries of the township of Biola.
-The By-laws are developed specifically for the needs of Biola to govern itself.
-The By-laws are no different than any other law of the land.
-They are deemed as enforceable as any law passed by the city, county or state.
+The Bylaws are developed specifically for the needs of Biola to govern itself.
+The Bylaws are no different than any other law of the land.
+They are deemed as enforceable as any law passed by the city, county, or state.
 Failure to comply with the By-laws could result in offenders being charged with a criminal offence by proper authorities of the public justice system.
 By-laws outline in writing the day to day rules for the organization and comprehensively provide regulations to keep the organization in compliance.

-Except as otherwise specified within these of By-laws, any item not covered shall be governed by the most recently published Robert’s Rules of Order, the Laws Governing the California Special Services Districts, and/or the Brown Act, as necessary.
+Except as otherwise specified within these of Bylaws, any item not covered shall be governed by the most recently published Robert’s Rules of Order, the Laws Governing the California Special Services Districts, and the Brown Act, as necessary.

 OFFICERS AND ELECTIONS